Entering a Swimming Gala

 The big ones!
 These include:

-Your D&G SQUAD REP will let you when a gala is open for entry.
+Your D&G SQUAD REP will let you know when a gala is open for entry

 Your swimmer should chat with their coach to decide which events to enter.
 The coach can guide them based on experience, progress, and goals.